robotpilot/turtlebot3_wiki/docs/source/opencr_software.rst

 .. image:: _static/software/remote_pc_and_turtlebot.png
     :align: center

 ..
 WARNING:: The contents in this chapter corresponds to the ``Remote PC`` (your desktop or laptop PC) which will control TurtleBot3.
-Do NOT apply this instruction to your TurtleBot3.
+Do **NOT** apply this instruction to your TurtleBot3.

 ..
-NOTE:: The OpenCR board is pre-loaded with the software needed to run your specific TurtleBot3 model(Burger or Waffle).
-Refer to the information below only if you want to modify the existing software or write new software for the OpenCR.
+NOTE:: OpenCR is pre-loaded with the software needed to run your specific TurtleBot3 model(Burger or Waffle).
+Refer to the information below only if you want to modify the existing software or write new software for OpenCR.

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` and OpenCR software setup can be done from Intel® Joule™.

-The OpenCR controls DYNAMIXELs with instructions from the SBC.
+OpenCR controls DYNAMIXELs with instructions from the SBC.
 To be able to control DYNAMIXELs, a specific firmware should be installed on the board.
 See the descriptions and configure the settings.

-ArduinoIDE settings for the OpenCR
+ArduinoIDE Settings for OpenCR
 ----------------------------------

-Following instructions will setup the OpenCR Arduino development environment on the ``Remote PC``.
+Following instructions will setup OpenCR Arduino development environment on the ``Remote PC``.

-USB port settings
+USB Port Settings
 ~~~~~~~~~~~~~~~~~

 ..
 TIP:: The terminal application can be found with the Ubuntu search icon on the top left corner of the screen.
 Shortcut key for terminal is Ctrl-Alt-T.